realworldocaml/book/en/compiler-backend.md

 collector, and a set of C functions that implement the primitive operations.
 The bytecode contains instructions to call these C functions when required.

-The OCaml linker produces bytecode targeted the standard OCaml runtime by default, and so needs to know about any C functions that are referenced from other libraries that aren't loaded by default.
+The OCaml linker produces bytecode that targets the standard OCaml runtime by default, and so needs to know about any C functions that are referenced from other libraries that aren't loaded by default.

 Information about these extra libraries can be specified while linking a bytecode archive.

 ```console
 $ ocamlc -a -o mylib.cma a.cmo b.cmo -dllib -lmylib